jaimedantas/EECS6446_Project/tutorials/03-microservice.md

 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/microservices-demo/master/release/kubernetes-manifests.yaml
 ```

-It may take up to 10 minutes for the deployment to be up and ready.
+It may take up to 10 minutes for the deployment to be up and running.
 You can
 wait for all pods to go to the `Running` state using the following command:

 ```console